 Here’s a screenshot that shows that YouTube traffic actually converts to SALES.

-When it comes to ranking your videos on page one, there are several factors that need to be optimized.
+When it comes to ranking videos in youtube fast and on page one, there are several ranking factors that need to be optimized.
 I’ll go through them step by step below.

-Before we start using any YouTube keyword tools, you should have a general idea of what your potential customer will search for when looking for a solution to whatever problem they may have.
+Before we start using any YouTube keyword tools, you should have a general idea of what your potential customers will search for when looking for a solution to whatever problem they may have.

-These are the terms that they will search for on YouTube – the EXACT terms that you’ll want to rank for.
+These are the terms that they will search for on YouTube – the EXACT terms that you’ll want to rank youtube videos on the first page for.

 Hopefully, you’ve already done your market research to know your potential customers’ hot buttons and what makes them tick.